tannerhubbert/golang-dns-check/README.md

 # golang-dns-check
-simple dns checker in go
-This uses dnsutil by https://github.com/lixiangzhong/dnsutil
+simple dns checker in go using dnsutil by https://github.com/lixiangzhong/dnsutil

 This is a simple project I made for fun.